negherbon/ngDialog/README.md

 This option allows you to control the dialog's width.
 Default value is `null` (unspecified)

-If you provide a number 'px' metric will be used, on the other hand you are able to provide a specific metric using String like `'40%'`
+If you provide a Number, 'px' will be appended.
+To use a custom metric, use a String, e.g. `'40%'`.

-For example, the following will add `width: 400px;` to the dialog opened:
+For example, the following will add `width: 400px;` to the dialog when opened:

 ```
 ngDialog.open({